carwow/engineering_principles/readme.md

   * We value shipping early and observing in production; we are fearless.
 We believe a developer is responsible for owning their work all the way through to delivering value, including monitoring and performance.

 __Sustainable pace__

   * Panic and rushing leads to bad decisions, we believe in aggressive scoping and focussing on value.
 It leads to better results; with a happier and healthier team.

-__We strive to be informed by data as much as possible__

-  * Whenever taking a decision try to gather some quantitative data.
-If quant is not available use qualitative data.
-If you fail at those two, only then use your guts and experience.

 __Collaborate!__